medcomdk/MedComLandingPage/docs/index.md

   </tr>
   <tr>
     <td class="tg-svmp"><span style="font-weight:bold">Profiling:</span></td>
     <td class="tg-tqls">Means to fit the resources to a given context.
-It is widely recognized that when exchanging data it is impossible to make a <span style="font-style:italic">_one size fits all_</span> within healthcare worldwide.<br>Therefore are the resources made generic with the possibility to be profiled to fit a given context, such as exchanging a CareCommunication message between Danish healthcare parties.<br>An example of profiling could be to require a family name and an identifier (a CPR-number) of a patient when exchanging information about the person.</td>
+It is widely recognized that when exchanging data it is impossible to make a <span style="font-style:italic">one size fits allspan> within healthcare worldwide.<br>Therefore are the resources made generic with the possibility to be profiled to fit a given context, such as exchanging a CareCommunication message between Danish healthcare parties.<br>An example of profiling could be to require a family name and an identifier (Danish: "Centrale PersonRegister", CPR-number) of a patient when exchanging information about the person.</td>
   </tr>
   <tr>
     <td class="tg-svmp"><span style="font-weight:bold">Extensions:</span></td>